Luke460/steering-wheel-master/readme.md

 **NOTE:** these tips are based on a test with 100 reading values (*Wheel check: Max Count=100*).
 If you are using a higher *Max Count* consider to increment the ***aggregation order*** as well (and vice versa).

-If everything goes well, you should get the following output message:
+Now click on ***Generate csv*** and if everything goes well, you should get the following output message:

 ![success](images/success.png)